marcuswhybrow/jquery-state-bindings/README.md

 jQuery State Bindings
 =====================

-This is a plugin for the JavaScript library jQuery, which allows you to group you event bindings.
+This is a plugin for the JavaScript library jQuery, which allows your to group you event bindings.
 These groups can then be enabled or disabled based upon the global "state" of your page.